Updated August 16, 2023

 Suppose, if we give a range in the logical argument

-a function returns a #VALUE error because NOT function does not allow any range and can take only a logical test or argument or one condition.
+a function returns a #VALUE error because the NOT function does not allow any range and can take only a logical test, argument, or one condition.

-Here in the cell “I23” the stored value is “0”, suppose if I apply “NOT” function with logical argument or value as “0” or “I23”, Output will be TRUE.
+Here in the cell “I23”, the stored value is “0” Suppose I apply the “NOT” function with logical argument or value as “0” or “I23”; the output will be TRUE.

 When the value is decimal in a cell

-Suppose if we take the argument as decimals i.e. suppose if I apply “NOT” function with logical argument or value as “225.25” or “c27”, Output will be FALSE
+Suppose we take the argument as decimals, i.e., suppose if I apply the “NOT” function with logical argument or value as “225.25” or “c27”, Output will be FALSE.

 When the value is a negative number in a cell

-Suppose if we take the argument as a negative number i.e. suppose if I apply “NOT” function with logical argument or value as “-4” or “H27”, Output will be FALSE
+Suppose we take the argument as a negative number, i.e., suppose if I apply the “NOT” function with logical argument or value as “-4” or “H27”, Output will be FALSE.

-When the value or reference is Boolean input (“TRUE” OR “FALSE”) in a cell.
+Excel interprets the value or reference as Boolean input, meaning either “TRUE” or “FALSE” in a cell.

-Here in the cell “C31” the stored value is “TRUE”, suppose if I apply “NOT” function with logical argument or value as “C31” or “TRUE”, Output will be FALSE.
-It will be vice versa if the logical argument is “FALSE”, i.e. NOT function returns “TRUE” value as output
+Here in the cell “C31”, the stored value is “TRUE” Suppose I apply the “NOT” function with a logical argument or value as “C31” or “TRUE”; the Output will be FALSE.
+It will be vice versa if the logical statement is “FALSE”, i.e., the NOT function returns the “TRUE” value as output.

 This has been a guide to NOT Function.
-Here we discuss the NOT Formula and how to use NOT function along with practical examples and downloadable excel templates.
+Here we discuss the NOT Formula and how to use the NOT function along with practical examples and downloadable Excel templates.
 You can also go through our other suggested articles –